vhive-serverless/vSwarm/README.md

    [iterative hyperparameter tuning](/benchmarks/tuning-halving)
    - ExCamera video decoding (gg): decoding of a video in parallel
    - distributed compilation (gg): compiles LLVM in parallel
+   - fibonacci (gg): classic recursive implementation to find `n`th number in the sequence by calculating `n-1` and `n-2` in parallel

+Refer to [this document](/benchmarks/README.md) for more detail on the differences and supported features of each benchmark.

 ## Running Benchmarks